yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 (iii) a star glyph is added in front of your non-linked-list post titles.
 Behaviour is customisable in options.

 All three parts are customizable, and you can use different glyphs or text if you'd like.
 For theme designers, the plugin also provides functions (get_the_permalink_glyph(), the_permalink_glyph(), get_the_linked_list_link(), the_linked_list_link(), get_glyph() and is_linked_list()) to customise your design by checking if the item is a linked list item, getting a permalink with glyph, etc.

+When posting from the WordPress web interface, add [ll]http://link[/ll] to insert a link to the URL enclosed in [ll] and [/ll].
+This doesn't work from the "Press This" bookmarklet right now, nor from any external clients, which makes it of limited use... but I'll update it when I figure out how to get it to work.

 Adapted from Jonathan Penn's [Wordpress Linked List plugin](http://github.com/jonathanpenn/wordpress-linked-list-plugin).